 - One study by the National Center on Elder Abuse reported that 7.6%–10% of study participants experienced abuse in the prior year, and one study estimated that only 1 in 14 cases of elder abuse ever comes to the attention of authorities.

-In 2000, studies conducted of more than 2,000 nursing home residents found that 44% of them had been abused, and 95% of those surveyed reported that they had been neglected or had seen others neglected.
-Perhaps even more compelling, those same studies found that more than 50% of nursing home staff admitted to mistreating nursing home patients.
+- In 2000, a study that looked at more 2,000 nursing home residents found that 44% of them were abused, and 95% of them reported that they had been neglected or had seen others neglected.
+Perhaps even more disturbing, that same study found that more than 50% of nursing home staff admitted to mistreating nursing home patients.

-Elders who experienced abuse, even modest abuse, had a 300% higher risk of death when compared to those who had not been abused.
-Research has also shown that victims of elder abuse have had significantly higher levels of psychological distress and lower perceived self-efficacy than older adults who have not been victimized.
-In addition, older adults who are victims of violence have additional health care problems than other older adults, including increased bone or joint problems, digestive problems, depression or anxiety, chronic pain, high blood pressure, and heart problems.
+Research has shown that elders who experienced nursing home abuse, even modest abuse, have a 300% higher risk of death when compared to other similar adults.
+And unsurprisingly, victims of nursing home abuse have significantly higher levels of psychological stress compared to other older adults.
+Also, older adults who are victims of violence have additional healthcare problems, including increased bone or joint problems, digestive problems, depression or anxiety, chronic pain, high blood pressure, and heart problems.

 - Bruises, pressure marks, broken bones, abrasions, and burns may be an indication of physical abuse, neglect, or mistreatment.

 - Bruises around the breasts or genital area can occur from sexual abuse.